mskcc/tempo/aws_cf_scripts/README.md

 Run the command below from the vaporware repo root directory and set `<AMI-ID>` parameter to `OutputValue` from previous step.
 If you skiped previous section do not add --parameters argument when running the command.

-`aws cloudformation create-stack --stack-name vaporwareAWSBatchCE --template-body file://aws_cf_scripts/AWSBatchCreate.yaml --parameters ParameterKey=AmiId,ParameterValue=<AMI-ID> --capabilities CAPABILITY_IAM`
+`aws cloudformation create-stack --stack-name vaporwareAWSBatchCE --template-body file://aws_cf_scripts/AWSBatchCreate.yaml --capabilities CAPABILITY_IAM --parameters ParameterKey=AmiId,ParameterValue=<AMI-ID>`

 Building the AWS Batch Compute Environment will last for a few minutes.
 You can check the status of the build process by running the command.